Ajoo/ajoo.github.io-src/content/SDR GNSS/Intro.md

 Summary: A short introduction to my Software Defined GNSS project
 Status: published

-When I first heard about Software Defined Radios (SDR) I was instantly interested.
+When I first heard about Software Defined Radios (SDR) I was instantly hooked.
 The ability to probe the electromagnetic spectrum around me and decode the ubiquitous signals being transmitted seemed to open a door to new and interesting experiments.
 I loved Digital Signal Processing (DSP) when I was in college (still do) and this was exactly what I was looking for to put it in practice.
 I started looking for a project to sink my teeth in that went besides using established software and a cheap SDR to decode well known AM, FM and ADS-B signals.

 Since my main background is in Guidance, Navigation and Control (and I'm a person walking this Earth in 2016) I've made use of GPS before and I'm familiar to some extent with its inner workings from a course in Global Navigation Satellite Systems (GNSS) I attended in college.
 I've always felt however that my knowledge of this system is not as deep as I want it to be, particularly regarding the receiver side of things.
 I think it's therefore appropriate that my first foray into the exciting world of SDR be the implementation of a GPS/GNSS receiver in software.
 I intend to take this as far as I can, from measuring GPS L1 signals to computing a full navigation solution of position and velocity, learning as much as I can along the way and sharing it with any interested readers.